vidyalakshmir/SysPartCode/README.md

 We have introduced new features, including improved scalability to handle larger binaries more efficiently, as well as added scripts that simplify and accelerate the analysis process.
 For more information, please see the sections [build new features](#build-new-features) and [run new features and options](#run-new-features-and-options).

 **⚡ UPGRADE TO LATEST OS!! ⚡**
 We have upgraded SysPart for use in latest ubuntu versions. (ubuntu 18.04+).
 We have tested in ubuntu 22.04.
-Please find more info about how to upgrade in the section [run in latest OS versions](#run-in-latest-oS-versions).
+Please find more info about how to upgrade in the section [run in latest OS versions](#in-latest-os-versions).

 ## Basic Requirements
 - Works on **linux binaries (ELF)** which run on **x86-64** architecture
 - Tested with **ELF binaries with symbols** (application as well as libraries).
 It will work with stripped binaries, only that the results (like callgraph) might be overapproximated.
 - The tool was initially tested on **Ubuntu 18.04** and currently we have upgraded to later versions having been tested in ubuntu 22.04.
-Refer [section](#run-in-latest-oS-versions) to upgrade the repo for the latest ubuntu.
+Refer [run in latest OS versions](#in-latest-os-versions) to upgrade the repo for the latest ubuntu.

 ## Capabilities of the tool
 ### Any application